alexyang528/vector-document-search/clean_segment_prompt.md

-Your job is to clean a segment of text, extracted from a book, article, or other long document.
+Your job is to clean a set of search results, extracted from a book, article, or other long document.

+Only modify the segment text portion of the response, and nothing else in the results.

 Below are some guidelines for what a cleaned segment means: